Political positions of Sarah Palin: Religion in public life

 In the wake of the Supreme Court decision Snyder v.
 Phelps, which held that the Westboro Baptist Church had the right to picket the funerals of dead soldiers on a public sidewalk, Palin asserted that the Court held a double standard for the WBC's speech, as opposed to other religious speech.
 On March 2, 2011, she tweeted: "Common sense & decency absent as wacko 'church' allowed hate msgs spewed@ soldiers' funerals, but we can't invoke God's name in public square" Palin clarified her tweet the next day: "Obviously my comment meant that when we're told we can't say 'God bless you' in graduation speeches or pray before a local football game, but these wackos can invoke God's name in their hate speech while picketing our military funerals, it shows ridiculous inconsistency.
 I wasn't calling for any limit on free speech, and it's a shame some folks tried to twist my comment in that way.
 I was simply pointing out the irony of an often selective interpretation of free speech rights."

 Gun rights

-Palin, a strong proponent of gun ownership rights, and a lifetime member of the National Rifle Association, has said that she is against a ban on semi-automatic firearms, and was shown firing a military assault rifle in a 2008 campaign video.
+Palin, a strong proponent of gun ownership rights, and a lifetime member of the National Rifle Association of America, has said that she is against a ban on semi-automatic firearms, and was shown firing a military assault rifle in a 2008 campaign video.
 She praised District of Columbia vs. Heller, the Supreme Court decision in that invalidated Washington D.C.'s ban on handguns, and believes that any regulation of handgun possession violates the Second Amendment to the U.S. Constitution.
 She is in favor of gun-safety education for children, and is said to be popular among gun rights advocates.